Arghya-019/IMS-hexa/README.md

 # IMS-hexa
-A  trial repository for practice.
+A  trial repository for practice and practice only.